ShivamXD6/Optimize-Windows/README.md

         └───Add Your Windows ISO Here
     ```

-5. After confirming the file structure, add your Windows ISO file and drivers to the respective folders.
+5. Add your Windows ISO into WinISO, then Move on to Next Section.

 ### 2. Optional: Adding Drivers
 1. Create a folder named `Drivers` on your C: drive.